SSWConsulting/SSW.Rules.Content/rules/hand-over/rule.md

 :::
 :::
 ::: bad
-Figure Bad Example - This handover is incomplete and light on details
+Figure Bad example - This handover is incomplete and light on details
 :::

 ::: email-template